Order of succession: Succession crises

+Religion

+In Tibetan Buddhism, it is believed that the holders of some high offices such as the Dalai Lama are reincarnations of the incumbent: the order of succession is simply that an incumbent is followed by a reincarnation of himself.
+When an incumbent dies, his successor is sought in the general population by certain criteria considered to indicate that the reincarnated Dalai Lama has been found, a process which typically takes two to four years to find the infant boy.

+In the Catholic Church, there are prescribed procedures to be followed in the case of vacancy of the papacy or a bishopric.

 Republics

 In republics, the requirement to ensure continuity of government at all times has resulted in most offices having some formalized order of succession.
 In a country with fixed-term elections, the head of state (president) is often succeeded following death, resignation, or impeachment by the vice president, parliament speaker, chancellor, or prime minister, in turn followed by various office holders of the legislative assembly or other government ministers.
 In many republics, a new election takes place some time after the "presidency" becomes unexpectedly vacant.

+In states or provinces within a country, frequently a lieutenant governor or deputy governor is elected to fill a vacancy in the office of the governor.